matthiasmiller/openvindecoder/about.markdown

 This is a simple, open source VIN lookup tool that searches the NHTSA database.

+If you encounter a problem, please [submit a new issue](https://github.com/matthiasmiller/openvindecoder/issues/new).

-To make suggestions or corrections, visit the
+To contribute to the project, please visit the
 [GitHub repository](http://github.com/matthiasmiller/openvindecoder/).